South Africa recall Essex bowler Harmer

 South Africa will play two Tests in New Zealand, in Christchurch and Wellington, starting on 16 and 24 February.

-South Africa squad: D Elgar (capt), T Bavuma, S Erwee, S Harmer, M Jansen, K Maharaj, A Markram, W Mulder, L Ngidi, D Olivier, K Petersen, K Rabada, R Rickelton, L Sipamla, Gn Stuurman, R van der Dussen, K Verreynne.
+South Africa squad: Dean Elgar (capt), Temba Bavuma, Sarel Erwee, Simon Harmer, Marco Jansen, Keshav Maharaj, Aiden Markram, Wiaan Mulder, Lungi Ngidi, Duanne Olivier, Keegan Petersen, Kagiso Rabada, Ryan Rickelton, Lutho Sipamla, Glenton Stuurman, Rassie van der Dussen, Kyle Verreynne.